KSPModdingLibs/KSPBurst/ReadMe.md

 7. Build `KSPBurst` with your IDE or from command line, the mod will be copied your KSP installation.
 If the burst package is present in Unity directory, it may take a while to archive it the first time.

+   * Note: `Unity.Burst.Unsafe.dll` is missing version resource so KSP 1.12 crashes on loading, only way to fix this issue that also works on Linux is to add a new version resource from Visual Studio manually, `ResourceHacker` will not be enough.
+For this reason, `Unity.Burst.Unsafe.dll` is not copied from the Unity build directory automatically.

 ## License

 Unity plugins are licensed under under the Unity Companion License for Unity-dependent projects--see [Unity Companion